ayednaber/Learning_React.js/forms/README.md

 I will add a textarea, and store its value as `comments` in my state.
 This can be demonstrated in the code.

+#### Checkboxes

 As for **checkboxes**, their tag in react is `<input type="checkbox" />`.
 To keep track of this in our state, instead of using a value property, we will use the `checked` property.
 We will assign a value of isChecked and set its initial value to true, meaning that the checkbox is not checked initially.

 Now that we are checking the `checked` property for our checkbox, as opposed to the `value` property for all other inputs, hence we need to modify our `handleChange()` function to deal with these changes.
 Instead of saying `event.target.name` or `event.target.value`, we can initialize these names at the top relating to `event.target`.
 Thus, this line of code will address this:
 `const {name, value, type, checked} = event.target`

+#### Radio Buttons
+For radio buttons, here we are tracking employment status, and we have three options:
+- Unemployed
+- Part-time
+- Full-time

+So, in our state, whenever we select one, we update the string value in the state.
+Our state will be `employment`.

+To each one of our radio inputs, we need to add a name property, and we will set all of their names to be the same, like so: `name: "employment"`.
+Also, for each value, we will have `value="unemployed"`, `value="part-time"`, `value="full-time"` in each of our radio buttons accordingly.

+Much like the same options before, we will use our same `handleChange()` function to listen to the changes happening to these radio buttons.

+For radio buttons to be **controlled components**, we cannot use value in the same way that we have using it for other inputs, and also, we cannot use checked in the same way, because checked uses booleans.
+Instead, we use `checked={formData.employment === "unemployed"}`.
+What is happening in this code is that we are checking if the employment is unemployed, for the radio input of unemployed, and so on for the rest of them.

 # Getting Started with Create React App